 The latest Porsche 911 is more complete than ever, but it takes time to discover its character

-There’s nothing quite like a Porsche 911 – and for many, that’s part of the evergreen sports car’s appeal.
-The latest 992-generation 911 is familiar in many respects and differs from its predecessors in others, but get the 992 on a twisting road or a race track and there’s no doubting its provenance.
+There’s no car quite like a Porsche 911 – and for many, that’s part of its evergreen appeal.
+The latest 992-generation is familiar in many respects, and differs from its predecessors in others, but get it on a twisting road or a race track and there’s no doubting its provenance.

-While larger and heavier than the 991 it replaces, the latest 911 is also more advanced.
-The architecture is more aluminium-intensive, it sports a wider track, and the carried-over turbocharged engines have been fettled for even more power and torque.
+While marginally larger and heavier than the 991-generation model it replaced, the 992 is also more advanced.
+The architecture is more aluminium-intensive, it sports wider tracks, and Porsche’s turbocharged engines which have been fettled for even more power and torque.

-And while the exterior styling is a gentle evolution of the previous car’s – bulkier in some areas, but sleeker in others – the cabin has undergone a more comprehensive transformation, and the result is a car that’s as much a grand tourer as it is a thoroughbred sports car.
+And while the exterior styling is a gentle evolution – bulkier in some areas, but sleeker in others – the cabin has undergone a more comprehensive transformation, with new interfaces and a contemporary, but still distinctively 911 in character.